sandeepjoshi1910/Speech2Code_JS/VSCExtension/VSCExtension/speechtocode/README.md

-# automaton README
+# speechtocode README

-This is the README for your extension "automaton".
+This is the README for your extension "speechtocode".
 After writing up a brief description, we recommend including the following sections.

 ## Features